 Milo French Toast

-Whether you’re into savoury french toast or a dessert french toast, this could be easily customized to your taste buds.
-For the sweet tooth, nothing says better than an additional dish of milo sprinkling on the top, topped with condensed milk and strawberries.
-For a savoury twist, we recommend adding a slice of cheese and match it with some salad greens, sautéed mushrooms and bacon would be great too.
+Whether you’re into savoury or sweet, this french toast could be easily customized to your taste buds.
+For the sweet-toothed, nothing is better than an extra dash of Milo powder dusted over a french toast that is drizzled with condensed milk and chopped strawberries.
+For a savoury twist, we recommend adding a slice of cheese and match it with some salad greens, sautéed mushrooms and bacon.
 Guilty pleasure, but worth it!